top of page

 1952

-Rensselaer Boys Club is chartered by Boys Clubs of America.
-The Club officially opens on February, 1st, 1953.
+Rensselaer Boys Club (pictured) is chartered by Boys Clubs of America and officially opens on February, 1st, 1953.
 This Club is unaffiliated with BGCCA.

 1944

-Lansingburgh Boys & Girls Club is founded.
+Lansingburgh Boys Club is founded.
 The Club is located on 4th Ave in Troy and is unaffiliated with BGCCA.

 1936

-Schenectady Boys' Club is founded by community leaders.
-It was originally located in a store on Front Street and now sits on Education Drive.
+Schenectady Boys' Club is founded.
+Originally located in a store on Front Street, it now sits on Education Drive.
 This Club is unaffiliated with BGCCA.

 1931